 "The bare bones of it anyway," Kayura answered for Rowen.
 "I'm sure he still has many more questions."

-"So those guys that you fought earlier?
-Those were demons?"
+"So those things you fought earlier?
+Kayura said they are shadow demons?"

 "But they had guns," Rowen complained as if he were telling on someone for breaking the rules.